butttcoin/ButtCoinV2/source/selfdrop/readme.md

 ## TUTORIAL
 The one-click button on a 0xbutt.com webpage where you can use MetaMask to get the tokens is under a development.

 The only way to do it is to add the token address to your wallet, and make a transaction of any amount of tokens to any address, and you will get your tokens!
 This works the best with the MetaMask installed.
 Otherwise, use MEW or wait for a 0xbutt.com to update the webpage.
+The reason for this procedure is because some wallets do not approve a zero transfer and you MUST have some tokens in a wallet.

 ### Step 1.
 Go to :